 - to enable you to register on any of our websites to access information;

 - to seek your views or comments;

-- to handle any complaint you may have;
+- to handle any complaint you make under the CMCT Complaints Policy;

 - where it is necessary for the preparation or performance of a contract with you;